GautamKataria/Notes-and-document-summarizer-using-google-vision-api/README.md

 #### 4) It will then orgnaise it into a coherent paragraph
 #### 5) The program summarizes the text through NLP by using Lsa summarizer in conjunction with stopwords and stemming.
 #### 6) Finally, it displays the summarization at the end. (the length of summarization is half of the number of sentences detected)

+### Improvements:
+We can add some image preprocessing so that it is easier for the google-vision api to detect text correctly but in general it does the job quite well even without it.